austinpilz/Minecraft-World-Downloader-Mod/README.md

 needed to capture.
 I frequently referred to it while my mod and world downloader were carving large chunks out, I wanted to make sure I was only targeting `Freedonia` in the beginning.

+Sadly, the viewer provided by the server is very old and is limited in the fidelity it displays.
+You can't get the full picture and awe just from exploring via the map viewer.

 ## Server Challenges
 - Of the three rules on the server, using a hacked client for flight was prohibited.
 This immediately tells you that you'll be doing some deep configuration to avoid detection, kicks, and bans.
 - The server _still_ runs on `Minecraft 1.12.2`.
 That's pretty old.
 You're unlikely to find active mod/tooling support for it.
 Coincidentally, my [Friday the 13th Minecraft](https://f13mc.com) server is still on 1.12.2.
 I just couldn't be arsed to rewrite everything when 1.13 broke like, every major API.
 - The physical server is old or sure feels like it.
 They don't publish the current TPS counts, but Sal1C videos routinely documented it below 10 TPS, making basic functions like riding Minecarts impractical.
+It's a shame as the server has the most expansive minecart network I've ever witnessed.

 These were the main concerns I had going into the project.
 Further down I publish a full list of learnings and adaptations I came across.